 I hear a rustling nearby, behind me, beyond the hedge that lines one side of the sidewalk.
 There’s a large house beyond it, but all of its lights off.
 I squint into the darkness, and that’s when it hits me.

-Two lines of teeth come out of the darkness and are lit up for a moment by the street lamp.
+Two lines of sharp canine teeth come out of the darkness and are lit up for a moment by the street lamp.
 Then the teeth are buried in my jacket, there’s a terrible pain in my arm, and I go down, the weight of the creature pushing me off-balance and into the road.